6.12.18

 2018 Originals photos from Peter Hempel, Brooklyn, New York, USA

-Peter Hempel had been gifted two previous pet portraits in 2008 by then-girlfriend & actress Pam Grier.
+Peter Hempel had been gifted two previous pet portraits in 2008 by his then-girlfriend & actress Pam Grier.
 These two pet portraits featured rescue kitty Washington on his favorite bed sheets.
-Peter contacted me through email and began the creative process of picking through various photos.
-He requested the new bedsheets be part of the background design with his new rescue kitty Quinn.
+Peter contacted me via email and began the creative process of selecting various photos.
+He requested that the new bed sheets be part of the background design featuring his new rescue kitty, Quinn.

 Washington Please! by Minaz Jantz